gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 : A word appearing only once in the material or a word that occurs multiple times, but only in one verse in the material.

 **Unique Phrases**
-: 2 or 3 consecutive words, the sequence of which is only found in only one verse in the material.
+: Two or three consecutive words, the sequence of which is only found in only one verse in the material.

-**First 5 Words of the Question**
+**First Five Words of the Question**
-: Defined as "the first 5 spoken words after Question, whether the words are from the material or not."
+: Defined as "the first five spoken words after Question, whether the words are from the material or not."
 This concept applies to the beginning of Interrogative, Multiple Answer, Finish, Situation questions.

 ### Question Type Distribution